-The article explores how community organizations have evolved and their role in addressing technical and social challenges in software productivity, quality, reproducibility, and sustainability.
+The article explores how community organizations have evolved and their role in addressing technical and social challenges in software productivity, quality, and sustainability.

 |Paper title||Community Organizations: Changing the Culture in Which Research Software Is Developed and Sustained|